Rust-for-Linux/pinned-init/README.md

-Library to safely and fallibly initialize pinned structs in place.
+Library to safely and fallibly initialize pinned structs in-place.

+It also allows in-place initialization of big structs that would otherwise produce a stack overflow.

 # The problem

-When writing self referential data structures in rust, one runs into the issue of initializing them.
-For example we will create an intrusive, doubly linked, circular list in rust:
+When writing self referential data structures in Rust, one runs into the issue of initializing them.
+For example we will create an intrusive, doubly linked, circular list in Rust:

 ```rust
 pub struct ListHead {